 Art not selling?
 Build a profitable arts practice with these tips

-Read on to learn how to build a profitable arts practice so you can keep doing what you love.
+This year things have been tough.
+I want you to feel stronger, more confident and prepared to tackle the year ahead.
+So, read on to learn how to build a profitable arts practice to keep doing what you love.

 Start Strong: Define your brand